 Macron E. Curfew in France.
 France 2, October 14, 8 p.m.
 Link: https://www.france.tv/france-2/journal-20h00/1987881-edition-du-mercredi-14-octobre-2020.html

 As we disclosed yesterday (see the comment on the paper by Andronico et al, https://covidreference.com/top-10-october-13; a great thanks to our contact at the Élysée Palace!), Emmanuel Macron, the French President, has announced this evening a 9 p.m. – 6 a.m. curfew of at least four weeks.
-The curfew affects around 20 million people (30% of the French population) in Île-de-France and eight other cities (Lille, Rouen, Saint-Etienne, Toulouse, Lyon, Grenoble, Aix-Marseille and Montpellier).
+The curfew which will be in place for four weeks from midnight on Saturday, October 17, affects around 20 million people (30% of the French population) in Île-de-France (literally “Island of France”) and eight other cities (Lille, Rouen, Saint-Etienne, Toulouse, Lyon, Grenoble, Aix-en-Provence and Montpellier).
 A lesson of science some other countries can only dream of.

 Copyright: France 2.
 Reproduced with permission.

 Jefferies S, French N, Gilkison G, et al. COVID-19 in New Zealand and the impact of the national response: a descriptive epidemiological study.
 The Lancet 2020, published 13 October.
 Full-text: https://doi.org/10.1016/S2468-2667(20)30225-5